-I’ve become a tad obsessed with brand tone of voice.
-It’s because maintaining a consistent tone is so hard to do – a bit like mastering foreign accents.
+I’ve become a tad obsessed with brand voice.
+It’s because maintaining a consistent one is so hard to do – a bit like mastering foreign accents.
 (No wonder Cate Blanchett is so lauded for her skills, while your regular voice-over Joe has a Jamaican accent only a few clicks away from his Italian or Chinese).

 First off, take the time to explore your brand values and how to express these.
 Sentence styles, technical language, outside audience participation and word choice are all important considerations.